keu/docs/astro/install-gcp.md

 - Activate your Astro Data Plane by enabling Google Cloud APIs and adding service accounts to your project's IAM.
 - Share information about your Google Cloud project with Astronomer.

-When you've completed the installaion process, Astronomer will create a Cluster within your Google Cloud project to host the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.
+When you've completed the installation process, Astronomer will create a Cluster within your Google Cloud project to host the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.

 For more information about managing Google Cloud projects, see [GCP documentation](https://cloud.google.com/resource-manager/docs/creating-managing-projects).